Fees and key information

 Suitable applicants living in the UK will be invited to a portfolio interview.
 Applicants living outside the UK will be required to submit a portfolio of work via email.

-If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Interior Design (with Preparatory Semester) BA Hons or our Interior Design (including foundation year) BA (Hons).
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Interior Design (including foundation year) BA (Hons).

 Portfolios and interviews